webrecorder/pywb/docs/manual/recorder.rst

 * Filtering out certain HTTP headers, for example, http-only cookies

-The additional recorder functionality will be enchanced in a future version.
+The additional recorder functionality will be enhanced in a future version.

 For a more detailed examples, please consult the tests in :mod:`pywb.recorder.test.test_recorder`